xzl01/ghc/docs/users_guide/runtime_control.rst

     The message printed if ``malloc`` fails.

+.. _event_log_output_api:

 Event log output
 ################

-Furthermore GHC lets you specify the way event log data (see :rts-flag:`-l`) is written through a custom :c:type:`EventLogWriter`:
+Furthermore GHC lets you specify the way event log data (see :rts-flag:`-l ⟨flags⟩`) is written through a custom :c:type:`EventLogWriter`:

+..
+The size_t declaration below is simply to ensure that the build doesn't fail with an undefined reference target warning as Sphinx doesn't know about size_t.

+.. c:type:: size_t

+   :hidden:

 .. c:type:: EventLogWriter